Last Updated: May 14, 2021

 (Source: Business Insider)

-Snapchat invented the Stories format, which allows users to share snaps in a chronological order.
+Snapchat invented the Stories format, which allows users to share snaps in chronological order.
 Instagram, having more than twice as many users, blatantly copied the format later and then made it more popular than ever.

 11. Snap Inc. has 2,734 employees.